wevbarker/Martensite/README.md

 Applications for prestigious funding opportunities have risen sharply since 2022.
 Applicants are using LLMs to craft and refine their proposals, and referees are using LLMs to evaluate them.
 A minority of both applicants and referees deny this, including a dwindling subset who are telling the truth.
 Considering only the tools that are available at the time of writing, academia will naturally saturate in a configuration where LLM-assisted grantsmanship ubiquitous, and expected.
 It will be argued elsewhere that this will have several benefits, including but not limited to:
 - The liberation of time which can be spent on research, constituting a better use of public money.
 - Mitigation of disadvantages which are utterly irrelevant to caliber of the researcher, such as being a non-native English speaker.
-- Improved signal-to-noise ration for the excellence of ideas, due to all proposals having - and being expected to have - flawless presentation.
+- Improved signal-to-noise ratio for the excellence of ideas, due to all proposals having - and being expected to have - flawless presentation.
-- A general diminution of grantsmanship itself as a proxy metric, and a return to results-based evaluation: ``_Stop promising to do things.
-What did you publish with your last grant, and who cited you?_``
+- A general diminution of grantsmanship itself as a proxy metric, and a return to results-based evaluation: "_Stop promising to do things.
+What did you publish with your last grant, and who cited you?_"

 **Martensite** is intended to bring this saturation forwards in time.
 It should be cloned, forked, or used a prompt for those wishing to roll their own system.
 The name derives from the hard, strong crystalline phase of steel formed by rapid quenching.